lupidan/apple-signin-unity/README.md

 If you initialize the `AppleAuthManager` with the built-in `PayloadDeserializer`, it uses Unity JSON serialization system, so **no extra libraries are added**.

 You can also implement your own deserialization by implementing an `IPayloadDeserializer`.

+### Any way to get a refresh token after the first user authorization with the native view?

+It seems currently is not possible to do so.
+You can read more details [here](https://github.com/lupidan/apple-signin-unity/issues/3)